Brazil election agency rejects Bolsonaro push to void votes

-RIO DE JANEIRO (AP) — The head of Brazil’s electoral authority on Wednesday rejected the request from President Jair Bolsonaro and his political party to annul ballots cast on most electronic voting machines, which would have overturned the Oct.
+RIO DE JANEIRO (AP) — The head of Brazil’s electoral authority has rejected the request from President Jair Bolsonaro’s political party to annul ballots cast on most electronic voting machines, which would have overturned the Oct.
 30 election.

 Alexandre de Moraes had issued a prior ruling that implicitly raised the possibility that Bolsonaro’s Liberal Party could suffer from such a challenge.
 He conditioned analysis of the request on the presentation of an amended report to include results from the first electoral round, on Oct.
 2, in which the party won more seats in both congressional houses than any other, and he established a 24-hour deadline.